CocevDmitrii/Demania/README.md

-|To port console app "Gnu Go" from range of simple code presented by copyright owner
+|Try to port console app like  from given       "Gnu Go":
-                                                                                     th_g $:

                 1)Do as yielding the mouse PC will straight ahead to target respective.